• Canadian Travel

 Literary Concord

-Concord Massachusetts is famous for reasons other than the site of the battle.
-It was also a literary hotbed in the mid 1800s.
-It was home to Ralph Waldo Emerson, Henry David Thoreau, Nathaniel Hawthorne, and Louis May Alcott.
-They were all part of the transcendetalist movement that swept through New England.
-The movement focused on self reliance and the individual.
-It highly influenced the writing and thinking of the authors living in Concord.
+Concord, Massachusetts, is famous for reasons other than the site of the battle.
+It was also a literary hotbed in the mid-1800s, home to Ralph Waldo Emerson, Henry David Thoreau, Nathaniel Hawthorne, and Louis May Alcott.

-The Concord grape
+The Concord Grape

 The Concord grape was developed in Concord by Ephraim Bull.
 He cultivated thousands of different varieties of grapes to create the grape we all know and love today.